Tchav-o/test1/README.md

 Ability to change password, add image (cropped and resized).
 Image has its own url.

-(There is a commented code in "UploadImageController.php" file, for uploading image without resizing and cropping but for that you have to run this command:

-"php artisan storage:link"

-to link the storage dir to a real url.)

 To start:
 1. copy the project;